 Proper Hydration

-Staying well-hydrated is essential during the quitting process.
-Water helps flush out toxins from your body and actually aids in reducing cravings by making you feel full.
+Always keep a glass or bottle of water nearby.
+Staying hydrated helps flush out toxins and can actually reduce cravings by making you feel full.

 Fruits and Vegetables